-- 5.1 Fundraising refers to all monies raised by the team or individuals on the team through events intended to generate money and include monetary donations/contributions made by individuals. - 5.2 Fundraising events shall be conducted in a manner, which promote a positive image of amateur sports and in a manner that does not jeopardize the image of the organization or its participants. - 5.3 Donations to a team by a corporation can only be made by a member of that team's employer.
-All donation requests are to be submitted for approval as a fundraiser. - 5.4 The cost of any form of recongnition provided in return for corporate sponsorship will be the responsibility of the sponsored team.
-Appropriate forms of recognition include: - Portable banners - Photo plaques or other display items - Printed material such as recognition in a newspaper, magazine or flyer - Other approved formats

-Teams that have an existing/past sponsor can choose to approach that sponsor for support in subsequent seasons.
+- 5.1 Fundraising refers to all monies raised by the team or individuals on the team through events intended to generate money and include monetary donations/contributions made by individuals. - 5.2 Fundraising events shall be conducted in a manner, which promote a positive image of amateur sports and in a manner that does not jeopardize the image of the organization or its participants. - 5.3 Corporate donations can be made directly to a team.
+All donation requests are to be submitted for approval as a fundraiser. - 5.4 The cost of any form of recognition provided in return for corporate sponsorship will be the responsibility of the sponsored team.
+Appropriate forms of recognition include: - Portable banners - Photo plaques or other display items - Printed material such as recognition in a newspaper, magazine or flyer - Other approved formats - Teams that have an existing/past sponsor can choose to approach that sponsor for support in subsequent seasons.
 If there is an existing banner owned by the league, the team can have use of the banner on loan from the league for the season.
 In this case, that sponsor should be considered the team's lead sponsor.
-If the team has additional sponsors, forms of recognition other than a banner should be chosen.

-- 5.5 Use of the CMHA Toro Logo must be approved.
+If the team has additional sponsors, forms of recognition other than a banner should be chosen. - 5.5 Use of the CMHA Toro Logo must be approved.
 If the logo is to be sent out to an unapproved distributor for manufacturing for your fundraiser, a letter by that company must be signed with an agreement to destroy all copies of the CMHA logo that are in their possession after the fundraising material is produced. - 5.6 The team must submit a 'Request to Fundraise' form and obtain approval from the CMHA director of team fundraising prior to execution of any fundraising event.
 The director of Team Fundraising will evaluate and approve or reject all requests for fundraising within 14 days of the receipt of a "Request to Fundraise Form".
 Fundraising events held without prior approval may result in a monetary fine imposed to the team up to and including the full amount of money raised.